bem/bem-core/common.docs/i-bem-js/i-bem-js-init.en.md

 ### Waves of initialization

 The instances of blocks that are present on a page do not have to be initialized simultaneously.
-The blocks can be added dyamically and initialized on request or on an event.
+The blocks can be added dynamically and initialized on request or on an event.
 Initialization of a consecutive group of blocks is called a **wave of initialization**.